The goal of Juveriente® is to bring the same health benefits of healthy Japanese food that Japanese women are enjoying.

 Here are some facts about their healthy lives.

-Japanese women have one of the longest life expectancies by average in the world – based on their healthy Japanese food?
+Women have one of the longest life expectancy in Japan by average in the world – based on their healthy Japanese food?

 USA Today reported

 “According to the World Health Organization, in 2018, the average life expectancy in Japan is 84.2 years old.
 Men live an average of 81.1 years, and women live an average of 87.1 years. ” (The original article: “What countries have the longest life expectancies” Jul.27.2018.)
 The article attributes one of the reasons to their diet, including fish, tofu, seaweed, and octopus, citing all of them carry a low risk for some cancers and arteriosclerosis.
 (Tofu, one of the soy foods, is mentioned!!)
 (Refer “7 healthy points of Japanese diet and techniques to take them into your life“.)

 Japanese women have far easier menopause experiences than Westerners.

 Menopause experiences are not something suitable for statistics, and it is difficult to measure such differences.
 But we can find some analysis as the following.

 “Menopause Affects Japanese Women Less Than Westerners” by Science Daily, Jul.27, 1998

 ” Japanese diet offers promise for Western women” by NUTRA ingredients.com, Jul.19, 2008

 The latter article introduces a report by researchers of the Queensland University of Technology from their 12 weeks randomized controlled trial on 120 women.
 They concluded that they could significantly reduce menopause symptoms within 12 weeks by hanging to the healthy Japanese diet (high in soyfoods and calcium) and exercise plan.